EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 3. \textit{Color-Score} (${S}_{Color} $): Assesses average color accuracy, calculated as:

-where $M_3$ is the number of prompts with object colors, $s^i_t$ is the color accuracy result for frame $i$ in video $t$ (1 if the detected color matches the ground truth color, 0 otherwise).
+where $M_3$ is the number of prompts with object colors and $s^i_{t_k}$ is the color accuracy result for frame $t_k$ in video $i$ (1 if the detected color matches the ground truth color, 0 otherwise).

 \textbf{Human Analysis~(Celebrity ID Score).} Human is important for the generated videos as shown in our collected real-world prompts.
-To this end, we also evaluate the correctness of human faces using DeepFace~\cite{deepface}, a popular face analysis toolbox.
-We do the analysis by calculating the distance between the generated celebrities' faces with corresponding real images of the celebrities.
+To this end, we evaluate the correctness of human faces using DeepFace~\cite{deepface}, a popular face analysis toolbox.
+We calculate the distance between the generated celebrities' faces and real images of the celebrities.